Noise Levels in Great Brook Valley, Worcester, MA | Find Quiet Neighborhoods With Our Sound Map

 Northern Great Brook Valley

-Southern Great Brook Valley sounds about 89% louder than Western Great Brook Valley to the human ear, a 9.2 dBA gap.
+To the human ear, noise in southeastern Great Brook Valley sounds about 66% louder than in northern Great Brook Valley, a 7.3 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?